thumblemonks/riot/hacking.md

       end # RaisesMacro
     end # Riot

-That is the actual opening stanza to Riot's own `raises macro`.
+That is the actual opening stanza to Riot's own `raises` macro.
 What happens when you register your macro in this way is that Riot will pass the actual exception on to your macro if one is raised while evaluating the assertion block (your macro will be called by default if no exception is raised).
 The exception itself will be the the first argument passed to `evaluate` or `devaluate` or `nil` in the event nothing was raised.

+#### Why would you write your own macro?

+You'll probably want to write your own macro if:

+* You're writing Riot support for your fancy framework.
+I bet your framework has a DSL and it'd be nice if users could mimic that DSL in their Riot tests.
+* You've noticed a lot of repetitive or tedious logic in your assertion blocks
+* It's just fun

+Riot implements but a handful of general checks most people expect and actually use.
+But, that's to say it's complete.
+The joy of Riot is being concise and elegant and macros are how that happens.

 ### Context Middleware {#context-middleware}